Mega Man ZX Advent: Gameplay

 Many of the elements from Mega Man ZX return, including the 2D world and several missions and collection side-quests, as well as much of the gameplay.
 The players begin the game in their normal forms and can revert to them at any time.
-Like other games in the ZX series, the game tries to inject metroidvania concepts into the level design, with more exploration elements than the main Mega Man series.
+Like other games in the ZX series, the game implements metroidvania concepts into the level design, with more exploration elements than the main Mega Man series, with new upgrades allowing players to back-track and acquire other normally unreachable upgrades.